energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

    This value of :math:`c_{p}` is the mean value of the :math:`c_{p,t}` time series computed below.

 ..
 [47m]
    Not computed yet.
 To be completed in the near future.

 :numref:`Table %s <tab:elec_prod_re_TK>` includes the values of the yearly capacity factor (:math:`c_p`) of technologies.
-As described in the Model Formulation Section, the values of :math:`c_p` for intermittent renewables is in fact equal to one, while it is the value of their hourly load factor, :math:`c_{p,t}`, which is binding.
+As described in the Model Formulation Section, the value of :math:`c_p` for intermittent renewables is in fact equal to one, while it is the value of their hourly load factor, :math:`c_{p,t}`, which is binding.
 The value of :math:`c_p` given in :numref:`Table %s <tab:elec_prod_re_TK>` for intermittent renewables is in fact the mean value of :math:`c_{p,t}` over the year.
 The yearly profile (which sums up to one) of :math:`c_{p,t}` for intermittent renewables is computed as follows.